-- To prevent insects from entering home, spray around areas where insects enter such as gaps around outdoor plumbing and vents, cracks and crevices in foundations and along sills and ledges.
+- To prevent insects from entering home, use this wasp and hornet aerosol spray around areas where insects enter, such as gaps around outdoor plumbing and vents, cracks and crevices in foundations, and along sills and ledges.

 View video for tips on how to get rid of wasps and hornets with TERRO® Wasp & Hornet Killer

 - Foam spray coats nests for complete kill

 - Powerful jet spray reaches nests up to 20 feet

 - Spray nest at sunrise or dusk when insects are least active

 - 1 lb 3 oz aerosol spray can

 - Contains Tetramethrin [(1-Cyclohexene-1,2-dicarboximido) methyl 2,2-dimethyl-3-(2-methylpropenyl) cyclopropanecarboxylate] 0.200%; Sumithrin (3-Phenoxybenzyl-(1RS, 3RS; 1RS, 3SR)-2, 2-dimethyl-3-(2-methylprop-1-enyl) cyclopropanecarboxylate 0.200%; other ingredients 99.60%